 The Lakka OS is all about emulation.
 Emulation, if you’ve never heard the computer term, means to run a different machine, such as a console, within a PC or other device through code.
 For example, by recreating the source code from an old handheld console such as a GameBoy Advance, you can run the games that were played on it, too.

 Lakka OS is so unique because it comes with many of these emulators installed already.
-While, because of copyright reasons, you’ll need to source your own games and ROMs (preferably legally), this sets you up for instant success.
+While, because of copyright reasons, you’ll need to source your games and ROMs (preferably legally), this sets you up for instant success.

 Lakka OS’s one main drawback is that it’s an emulator OS only – it doesn’t even have a desktop to speak of.
-If you’re a die-hard emulator fan, but you want to play other PC games occasionally, a dual-purpose desktop like SparkyLinux is better.
+If you’re a die-hard emulator fan, but you want to play other PC games occasionally, a dual-purpose desktop, like SparkyLinux, is better.
 SparkyLinux – Gameover Edition is an OS that comes with both preinstalled games and a list of installable emulators.

-While SparkyLinux doesn’t contain the native capability to play games on Steam OS and other programs, they can be installed manually.
+While SparkyLinux doesn’t contain the native capability to play games on Steam OS and other programs, it can be installed manually.
 All in all, if you’re looking for emulator gaming only, you should go with Lakka OS.
 If you’re looking for emulator gaming mixed with PC gaming, SparkyLinux – Gameover Edition is the better choice for you.

-Linux comes in more distros than we have room to name in one article.
+Linux comes in more distros than we have room to mention in only one article.
 However, there are a few that stand out above all the others.
 The OS list in this guide contains the most gamer-friendly Linux distros out there today, and they’re available in a wide range of difficulty levels, too.